Submitting samples for analysis

 1. Provide a batch ID: An ID for grouping the results for this batch of samples must be provided.
 It is recommended to use the ID of the sequencing run from which the sample files originate.
 Expanding the batch ID menu will display a list of suggested IDs.
 The list consists of all the folder names that form the path to the selected sample files.
 One of these folder names will typically contain the ID of the sequencing run, as long as the sample files have not been moved out of the output location of the sequencing machine.

 3. Select if the analysis results should be automatically downloaded once a sample analysis completes.
-The download location and file type filter can be configured in the download settings dialog (see Configuring download settings).
+The download location, a file type filter, and the creation of a download completion file can be configured in the download settings dialog (see Configuring download settings).

-4. Curate the list of detected samples: The samples that were detected based on your file selection in the previous step are displayed in the dialog.
+5. Curate the list of detected samples: The samples that were detected based on your file selection in the previous step are displayed in the dialog.
 Selecting a given sample will display which sample files it contains.
 The list of samples to analyze and the files in a given sample can be modified by using the buttons in the bottom of the dialog.
+A warning will be displayed if there are issues with any of the samples, for example if any of the sample files contain unsupported characters in the filename (only letters, digits, dashes, underscores, and dots are allowed).

 Confirming the sample submission